Ratings & Reviews

 According to one study, the use of customer testimonials can help brands generate 62% more revenue.
 They are a great way of creating social proof.
 When potential customers are looking at a brand’s product, they can see it raved about, good quality, and exactly what they want.

 Reviews and Testimonials can come in many forms.
 Most eCommerce brands, they will use a platform like Trustpilot.
-It allows customers to make good or bad reviews on products through a star rating.
+It allows customers to make good or bad ratings and reviews on products through a star rating.
 It can also be done through social media content in which your customers hashtagged content can act as a review.
 It’s a great way as they show both your product in use as well as someone’s comments on it.

 Reviews and Testimonials have so many perks.
 Customers love hearing from other customers, something furniture brand Kave Home realized.
 They decided to maximize their customer reviews and testimonials.